nicopico-dev/n2rss/README.md

 Once running, this application provides the following endpoints

+### GET /
+Get a presentation of the project as an HTML page.
+The information provided by this page is the same as [GET /rss](#get-rss)

 ### GET /rss
 Get information on the RSS feeds handled by the application.